-One element of our growth strategy depends on our ability to develop and market new products that meet our standards for quality and appeal to consumer preferences.
-The success of our innovation and product development efforts is affected by our ability to anticipate changes in consumer preferences, the technical capability of our innovation staff in developing and testing product prototypes, our ability to comply with applicable governmental regulations, and the success of our management and sales and marketing teams in introducing and marketing new products, including through entry into new product categories.
-There can be no assurance that we will successfully develop and market new products or successfully enter into product categories.
+One element of our growth strategy involves the development and marketing of new products that meet our standards for quality and appeal to consumer preferences.
+The success of our innovation and product development efforts is affected by our ability to anticipate changes in consumer preferences, the technical capability of our crew members in developing and testing product prototypes, our ability to comply with applicable governmental regulations, and the success of our management, sales and marketing teams in introducing and marketing new products, including through current and new product categories.
+There can be no assurance that we will successfully develop and market new products or successfully introduce products in new categories.
 The development and introduction of new products requires substantial marketing expenditures, which we may be unable to recoup if the new products do not gain widespread market acceptance.
-If we are unsuccessful in meeting our objectives with respect to new or improved products, our business could be harmed.
-For example, in 2022, we decided to discontinue our convenient breakfast and ghee offerings to focus on product categories that are core to our operations.
-Any failure to successfully develop, market and launch future products or enter into new product categories may lead to decreased growth, sales and profitability.
+If we introduce new or improved products that ultimately do not meet objectives for such products, it could impact our growth, sales and profitability.
+Any failure to successfully develop, market and launch future products or successfully enter into new product categories may lead to decreased growth, sales and profitability.